DrPlantabyte/ZArray-rs/README.md

 Most of the time, using a Vec<Vec<T>> would have great performance, so long as you remember to structure your for-loops correctly.
-However, when the data is not accessed in a linear fashion, such as when implementing a cellular automata or a blurring or ray tracing algorithm, then the performance of a Vec<Vec<T>> and be significantly impaired by frequent RAM access and cache-line misses.
+However, when the data is not accessed in a linear fashion, such as when implementing a cellular automata or a blurring or ray tracing algorithm, then the performance of a Vec<Vec<T>> can be significantly impaired by frequent RAM access and cache-line misses.
 This is when data locality matters most for performance.

 ### Why not Z-Order the entire data array?